ManlyMarco/KKS-HF_Patch/README.md

 1. Extract the DLC/expansion with 7zip (or similar) until you find a "setup" folder that contains an "abdata" folder and some other files.
 2. You need to copy all of these folders and files into your game's install directory (you should see our own abdata folder and other files similar to what's in the DLC).
 Replace files when asked.
 3. Install HF Patch, even if you already have it installed.
 (Optional, but if you replaced any files then you should reinstall it)
-DLCs for Koikatu and EmotionCreators will not work with Koikatsu Sunshine, trying to install them might break your game (you might need to fully reinstall it to fix it).
+DLCs for Koikatu and EmotionCreators will **not** work with Koikatsu Sunshine, trying to install them is likely to break your game (you might need to fully reinstall the game to fix it afterwards).

 ### Solutions to common issues with the patch
 - If after installing the patch you have issues running the game, restart your PC and try to install the patch again with default settings.